Matrix Calculator

 Matrix Subtraction

-Matrix subtraction is very much similar to addition.
+Matrix subtraction is very much similar to the matrix addition.
 It is also performed if both matrices are the same size.
 In other words, both matrices should have exact same number of rows and columns.

 Subtraction Process: You need to subtract the corresponding elements of the matrices.